GafferHQ/gaffer/doc/source/WorkingWithTheNodeGraph/TutorialSettingUpASpreadsheet/index.md

 ## Creating a Spreadsheet node ##

 It's time to create and start setting up a Spreadsheet node to vary the options based on the current shot.
-Select the AppleseedOptions node, then, in the Node Editor, expand the _Main_ section.
-Right-click the Max Samples plug's label, and select _Create Spreadsheet…_.
+Select the CyclesOptions node, then, in the Node Editor, expand the _Sampling_ section.
+Right-click the Samples plug's label, and select _Create Spreadsheet…_.
 A new Spreadsheet node will appear in the Graph Editor, and a new Node Editor window focused on it will open.
-It will have a column corresponding to the Max Samples plug with its current value.
+It will have a column corresponding to the Samples plug with its current value.

 ```{eval-rst}
 .. image:: images/tutorialSettingUpASpreadsheetNewSpreadsheet.png